taocpp/PEGTL/doc/Control-and-Debug.md

 ## Control Traces

-All Control functions are mandatory and must be implemented as dummy function that does nothing except for `unwind()`.
+All Control functions are mandatory and, if not needed, must be implemented as dummy function with the exception of `unwind()`.
-When a Control does not need an unwind function it should not implement it because this case is detected by the PEGTL and the `try-catch` or RAII object that would call `unwind()` in the case of an exception is omitted.
+When a Control does not need an unwind function it should not implement it because this case is detected by the PEGTL and the mechanism to call `unwind()` in case of an exception is omitted.
-This it he "if needed" part of "set up unwind guard if needed", a small optimization.
+This is the "if needed" part of "set up unwind guard if needed", a small optimization that is not necessary for other not needed Control functions because those empty functions are inlined to nothing.

 To keep the following traces readable most template parameters and function arguments have been omitted.
 Please consult the appropriate header files if *all* details need to be known.